Leandrinho (footballer, born 1998)

-Leandro Henrique do Nascimento (born 10 November 1998), commonly known as Leandrinho, is a Brazilian professional footballer who plays as a forward for Red Bull Bragantino.
+Leandro Henrique do Nascimento (born 10 November 1998), commonly known as Leandrinho, is a Brazilian professional footballer who plays as a forward for Capivariano.

 Club career

 Ponte Preta

 Born in Ribeirão Claro, Leandrinho made his debut for Ponte Preta on the 8th matchday of the 2015 Campeonato Brasileiro Série A against Fluminense being substituted on for Renato Cajá.
 He scored his first goal for the club in the Copa do Brasil against Moto Club de São Luís on 7 May 2015, scoring in the 58th minute.

 Napoli

 On 12 January 2017, he joined Serie A club Napoli on a reported four-year/$600,000 deal.
-He didn't make any appearances during his time, only being named on the bench.
+He did not make any appearances during his time, only being named on the bench.

 Loan to Atlético Mineiro

 On 10 July 2018, Leandrinho joined Atlético Mineiro on a year-long loan deal.
 He made his league debut against São Paulo on 6 September 2018.